ajones292/eco_genomics_2025/population_genomics/popgen_notes.md

 ### 09/18/25: Review bamstats and set up nucleotide diversity estimation using ANGSD

-Wrote a short script called `bamstats_review.R` located in `myscripts` to evaluate the mapping success.
+Wrote a short script called to evaluate the mapping success:

+`~/projects/eco_genomics_2025/population_genomics/myscripts/bamstats_review.R`

 Approximately 66% of reads were mapped in proper pairs.
 Obtained depth of coverage between 2-3X.
 Suggests a probabilistic framework is needed to analyze genotype data.

+Visual inspection of the mapped reads using the alignment viewer `tview` in `samtools` corroborates mapping statistics.
+Some regions only have 2X coverage.

+To account for shallow sequencing, ANGSD will be used for genotype calling.
+This approach will use genotype likelihood (GL) estimates instead of hard base calling, incorporating this uncertainty into downstream analyses.

+ANGSD was used to estimate genotype likelihood (GL) estimates and allele frequencies.
+A custom script was used to tell ANGSD to make these estimates based on filtering parameters such as sequencing depth, mapping quality, and the numbers of individuals with data:

+`~/projects/eco_genomics_2025/population_genomics/myscripts/ANGSD.sh`

+The saf.idx files generated from `ANGSD.sh` contain site allele frequency likelihoods that will be used to estimate the site frequency spectrum (SFS) so that nucleotide diversity and associated statistics may be calculated.

+The site frequency spectrum (SFS) and nucleotide diversity statistics were estimated using a custom script:

+`~/projects/eco_genomics_2025/population_genomics/myscripts/ANGSD_doTheta.sh`